Thousands gather for Women's March rallies across the US

 The first marches in 2017 drew hundreds of thousands of people to rallies in cities across the country on the day after President Donald Trump was inaugurated.
 That year's D.C. march drew close to 1 million people.

-In Manhattan on Saturday, hundreds of people who gathered at separate events in Foley Square and Columbus Circle planned to converge at Times Square as part of a “Rise and Roar" rally.
+In Manhattan on Saturday, hundreds of people gathered as part of a “Rise and Roar" rally at separate events in Foley Square and Columbus Circle.

 “Today, we will be the change that is needed in this world!
-Today, we rise into our power!” activist Donna Hill told a cheering crowd in Foley Square.
+Today, we rise into our power!” activist Donna Hylton told a cheering crowd in Foley Square.

+Snow began falling by the afternoon in Manhattan, apparently putting a damper on plans for the two groups to converge in large numbers near Times Square.

+In downtown Los Angeles, thousands of men, women and children filled several blocks as they made their way from a plaza to a park adjacent to City Hall, where a rally featured speeches by Jennifer Siebel Newsom, the wife of California Gov. Gavin Newsom, Mayor Eric Garcetti, Rep. Maxine Waters and others.

 In Denver, organizers opted to skip the rally after the march and instead invited participants to meet with local organizations to learn more about issues such as reproductive rights, climate change, gun safety and voting.

-Note: This story has been updated to correct the activist's name to Donna Hylton, not Hill. ___